timothyrenner/turbine/README.md

 There are a number of things to do before an "official" release.

 - [ ] Create a `defroute` macro or function for custom routing.
-- [ ] Make transducers optional in the topology specification.
+- [x] Make transducers optional in the topology specification.
 - [x] Enable batch computation by writing a `close-topology!` function.
 - [ ] Create join routes.
 - [x] Create a `:collect` route for batch aggregation.
-- [ ] Create a streaming aggregation transducer.
+- [ ] Create a _streaming_ aggregation transducer?
-- [ ] Create a command line tool that reads a turbine “script” and executes it against a file.
+- [ ] Create a command line tool that reads a turbine “script” and executes it against a file?